kwobny/global-repo/quick-notes.md

   If you want to do better, you will have to figure something out.

+- [ ] Consider creating a best practices file in global repo general branch to store notes on best git practices
 - [ ] Maybe rebase branches in global repo and organize history